robots-on-farms-header.jpg

 Agro Robots | Which Robots Actually Work On Farms?

-Harvesting fruit and vegetables is repetitive and arduous.
+Harvesting fruit and vegetables can be repetitive and arduous.
 The human workforce is dwindling due to lack of interest, and now, the unprecedented disruption of the COVID-19 pandemic.
-Harvesting crops can be a prime task for agro robots to help us with - so what’s out there?
+Harvesting crops can be a prime task for agro robots to help us with - so what's out there?

 The term ‘robot’ comes from the Czech word ‘roboti’, meaning ‘drudge worker’.
 Since it was coined in 1920, robots have taken over more and more of the ‘drudge work’ in our lives, including harvesting robots that can help us gather our fruit and veg.